Av3rageJoe/AWS/Cloud-Concepts/Launch-Your-Amazon-EC2-Instance.md

 ### 22. If successful, a box should appear saying "Your Instances are now launching...".
 Open the link to access your instance in this box.

 ![Image of successful instance launch](https://github.com/Av3rageJoe/AWS/blob/master/Images/Your%20instances%20are%20now%20launching.png)

+Wait for the web server to display that it is running under the instance state section